Ashtasakhi: Description

 Lalita: Out of eight prominent sakhi, Lalita is the foremost sakhi.
 She is the eldest gopi among Ashtasakhi and is 27 days older than Radha.
 She was born to her parents Visoka (father) and Saradi (mother) in Unchagaon, near Barsana.
 A temple called Sri Lalita Sakhi Temple, Unchagaon is situated in her village which is dedicated to her.
 In Radha-Krishna pastimes, it is the duty of Lalita to pacify Radha when she feels separation from Krishna and then arrange a meeting of Radha-Krishna.
 In Kaliyuga, Swami Haridas, the popular saint and musician of Vrindavan is said to be the incarnation of Lalita.
 He manifested the idol of Banke Bihari in Nidhivan, Vrindavan.

 Vishaka: The second prominent gopi is the Vishaka.
 The service Visakha renders is Vastralankara or arranging for the clothing and ornamentation of the divine couple.
 She is exactly the same age as Radha.
 Vishakaha is believed to be born in Kamai village to her parents Pavana (father) and Vahika (mother).
 In Kaliyuga, Swami Hariram Vyas is believed to be the incarnation of Vishakha.
 A temple dedicated to Vishaka called Sri Vishakha Radha Raman Bihariji Temple is situated in her village Kamai, Uttar Pradesh.

 Champaklata: Champaklata is the third most senior gopi in group of Ashtasakhi.
 She is born to her mother Vatika Devi and father Arama in Karahla village in Braj region.
 Champaklata is one day younger than Radha and her primary service includes collecting fruits and vegetables from forest and then cooking meals for the divine couple Radha-Krishna.
-A temple dedicated to Chapaklata called, Sri Champaklata Sakhi Temple is situated in Karhala, Uttar Pradesh.
+A temple dedicated to Champaklata called, Sri Champaklata Sakhi Temple is situated in Karhala, Uttar Pradesh.
 In Pushtimarg tradition, Padmanabhdas, disciple of Vallabhacharya, is believed to be the incarnation of Champaklata.

 Chitra: Chitra is the fourth prominent gopi, who was born to her mother Carcika and father Catura in Chiksauli village, Uttar Pradesh.
 She is 26 days older than Radha.
 She is expert in playing music on pots filled with varying degrees of water.
 She is well versed in the literature related to astronomy and astrology and is also well versed in the theoretical and practical activities of protecting domestic animals.
 She is especially expert at gardening.
 A temple known as Sri Chitra Sakhi Temple, Chiksauli is present in her village and is dedicated to her.